vuejs/apollo/packages/docs/guide/why-apollo.md

   }
 `)

-const { result } = useQuery(UserQuery, { variables: { id: '1' } })
+const { current } = useQuery(UserQuery, { variables: { id: '1' } })
 ```

+`current.result` is typed precisely, including narrowing by `current.resultState` so partial and streaming states are handled safely.

-## When to Use Apollo Client
+## When to use Apollo Client

-Apollo Client is ideal when:
+Apollo Client is a good fit when:

-- Your backend uses GraphQL
+- Your backend speaks GraphQL.
-- You need automatic caching and cache updates
+- You need automatic caching with cross-query consistency.
-- You want real-time updates via subscriptions
+- You want real-time updates through subscriptions, `@defer`, or `@stream`.
-- You value TypeScript support and developer experience
+- You value TypeScript correctness throughout the stack.

-For simple REST APIs with minimal caching needs, lighter alternatives may suffice.
-But for GraphQL applications, Apollo Client provides the most complete solution.
+For simple REST APIs or apps that do little caching, lighter alternatives exist.
+For GraphQL apps with non-trivial caching needs, Apollo Client is the most complete option.